The Best KitchenAid Mixer

 At $430, the Artisan isn’t the cheapest kitchen appliance.
 Before you pull the trigger on KitchenAid’s website, shop around (we’ve seen it on Amazon as low as $280 brand new).
 However, even at full price, the Artisan is still a better deal than KitchenAid’s more powerful bowl-lift mixers, and it’ll be an invaluable tool in your kitchen.

-Best for Bread-Making Enthusiasts
+The Best for Bread-making Enthusiasts

 The Pro 600 is bigger, heftier, and stronger than the Artisan.
 Its large size (and admittedly larger price tag — $600) would be overkill for the average baker.
 But if you make bread every day or do big-batch baking, this mixer has you covered.
 It muscled through our toughest jobs easily without stalling, shaking, or grinding its gears.
 We could tell that it’s a hard worker built to last.